peteroupc/peteroupc.github.io/bernsupp.md

 1. Set _iter_ to 0.
 2. Flip the input coin _k_ times.
 Then build a bitstring _B1_ consisting of the coin flip results in the order they occurred.
 Let _i_ be the number of ones in _B1_.
-3. Generate 2\*_r_ unbiased random bits (see below).
+3. Generate 2\*_r_ a fair coin using the method given later in this section.
 (Rather than flipping the input coin 2\*_r_ times, as in the algorithm of Proposition 2.5.)
 Then build a bitstring _B2_ consisting of the coin flip results in the order they occurred.
 4. If the number of ones in _B2_ is other than _r_: Translate _B1_ + _B2_ to an integer under mapping 1, then pass that number to extractor 2 (&dagger;), then add 1 to _iter_, then go to step 2.
 5. Translate _B1_ + _B2_ to an integer under mapping 2, call the integer _&beta;_.
 If _&beta;_ < _d_\[_i_\], pass _&beta;_ to extractor 3, then pass _iter_ to extractor 6, then output a 1.
 Otherwise, if _&beta;_ < _e_\[_i_\], pass _&beta;_ &minus; _d_\[_i_\] to extractor 4, then pass _iter_ to extractor 6, then output a 0.
 Otherwise, pass _&beta;_ &minus; _e_\[_i_\] to extractor 5, then add 1 to _iter_, then go to step 2.